excid3/rails/guides/source/getting_started.md

 * Add product reviews
 * Finish translating the app into another language
 * Add a checkout flow for payments
+* Add wishlists for users to save products
+* Add a carousel for product images

 We also recommend learning more by reading other Ruby on Rails Guides: